History of Car Insurance

 The first company to handle marine insurance policies was Lloyd’s of London in the early 1700’s.
 The company had a list of customers and ships, along with their estimated value, and underwrote policies for its clients.
 Surprisingly, Lloyd’s of London marine insurance is still available in modern day London.

 Of course, there could be no history of car insurance without the development of the car.
 While there were many steam-powered vehicles and other types of cars being produced, it wasn’t until 1893 that the first gasoline-powered car was built in the US by Charles and Frank Duryea.
 This led to the first official sale of an gas powered automobile in the US in 1896.
 There had long been a particular type of car insurance for these vehicles, based on the marine insurance, to protect the owner from loss.
 Then in 1898 that the first car insurance policy covering liability was issued to a man named Truman J. Martin.

 In 1927, Massachusetts passed the first law making it mandatory to have liability car insurance.
 Decades later, liability car insurance (or some form thereof) is required in each of the 50 United States.
 The car insurance covers a vehicle no matter what State the vehicle is operating in.
 That is, if you buy Illinois car insurance and then get in an accident while vacationing in Nebraska, you will still be covered.
-However, most states have variances of laws, and you should research state-specific laws and company-specific policies to determine your actual coverage.
+However, most states have variances of laws.
+You should research state-specific laws and company-specific policies to determine your actual coverage.